Nii Kwartei Titus Glover

 Daniel Nii Kwartei Titus Glover (born 28 August 1966) is a Ghanaian politician and the Member of Parliament of Tema East constituency.
 He is a member of the New Patriotic Party and the Deputy Minister of Transport in Ghana.

 Early life

 Glover was born on 28 August 1966 in Asere-Ga Mashie in the Greater Accra Region.

-Education

 Glover had a year of secondary education at the Nungua Presbyterian Secondary School in 1981.
 He studied for and obtained his ordinary level certificate at the Presbyterian Boy's Senior High School, Legon between 1982 and 1986.
 He continued at the Accra Academy privately from 1987 to 1988 and obtained his Advanced Level Certificate.
 Glover holds a master's degree from Warwick University, Coventry.
 He also has a certificate of higher education from Ruskin College, Oxford, and a certificate in labour studies from University of Cape Coast.

 Personal life

 He is a member of the Miracle Life Gospel Church.
 He is married with four children.